nhesusrz/am_crm_service/README.md

 1. Clone the repo <https://github.com/nhesusrz/am_crm_service.git>
 2. `cd am_crm_service`
+3. `mv .env.example .env`
-3. Run Docker Compose to build and start the services.
+4. Run Docker Compose to build and start the services.
 This command will build the Docker images and start the containers for your application, PostgreSQL, and MinIO.:

     `docker-compose up --build`